About

 • In a separate bowl – sift the flour, baking soda and baking powder together.
 Add the flour in two additions while the mixer is on the lowest speed.
 This is to prevent the flour from flying everywhere and making a mess, and also to prevent the dough from being over-mixed.
 The flour doesn’t have to be completely mixed in before adding more.

-• When most of the flour is mixed in, add the chocolate chunks/chips, and mix on low speed until the chocolate chunks/chips are mixed through.
+• When most of the flour is mixed in, add about ⅔ of the chocolate chunks/chips, and mix on low speed until the chocolate chunks/chips are mixed through.
 Remove the bowl from the mixer, and let the mixture rest for at least 15 minutes, ideally 30 minutes, covered.
-IF the dough is too soft, let the dough rest in the fridge.
-It will harden up as it rests.
+IF the dough is too soft, let the dough rest in the fridge for a few minutes to firm up a little.

 • Using a 3 tbsp cookie scoop, portion the cookie dough out onto a parchment paper-lined half sheet pan.
 Don't worry about spacing, as this is just to chill the cookie dough first.

-• OPTIONAL - Add a few pieces of chopped chocolate ontop of each of the cookie portions.
+• Place the remaining chocolate chips / chunks on top of each of the cookie portions.
 These will give the pools of chocolate as the cookies bake.
 It's easier for the chocolate to stick to the dough while it's still soft.

 • If you want to bake the cookies right away, you can do so (but the cookies will spread thinner).
 But for best results, I'd recommend covering the sheet pan with plastic wrap and letting the cookie dough chill overnight (or at least 1 hour).